Mental Health Facilities Genesee County, MI

 Oakland Psychological Clinic Pc

-Oakland Psychological Clinic Pc is a mental health facility in Genesee County, MI, located at 10785 South Saginaw Street, Building E Suite A in the 48439 zip code.
+Oakland Psychological Clinic Pc is a mental health center in Genesee County, Michigan, located at 10785 South Saginaw Street, Building E Suite A, 48439 zip code.
 Oakland Psychological Clinic Pc provides outpatient treatment.
-Oakland Psychological Clinic Pc provides couples/family therapy, psychotropic medication and individual psychotherapy to seniors 65 or older, adults and children / adolescents.
-Additional services offered by Oakland Psychological Clinic Pc consist of court-ordered outpatient treatment.
+Oakland Psychological Clinic Pc offers psychotropic medication, behavior modification and individual psychotherapy to adults, children / adolescents and young adults.
+More services available at Oakland Psychological Clinic Pc include court-ordered outpatient treatment.

 Learn More